 In response to market demand, several insurance companies are offering annuity accounts with a guaranteed death benefit rider.
 These new riders increase the contract value each year by a guaranteed interest rate.

-The annuity death benefit proceeds will be passed on to the insured’s beneficiary(s) in a lump sum - or over the course of a predetermined number of years.
-Those who are looing to lock-in gains and transfer wealth might consider an annuity death benefit rider.
+The annuity death benefit proceeds will be passed on to the insured’s beneficiary(s) in a lump sum – or over the course of a predetermined number of years.
+Those who are looking to lock-in gains and transfer wealth might consider an annuity death benefit rider.

-A common rider would increase the account value each year by 5% for a set number of years – usually ten.
+A common rider would increase the account value each year by 5% for a set number of years (usually ten).

 Some companies allow the insured to re-up the rider for another ten years, but most contracts stop rolling up once the annuity owner turns age 85.
+Each policy is a little different.

 The death benefit rider will not change once it has been added to the contract.
 The annual roll-up will not increase or decrease for the ten year period.
 The cost (if there is one) stays the same as well.
 After the ten year term, the annuity owner can decide to re-up once the new rates are established.